Zal-Shah/IDOPool/Blockchain_A4/README.md

 ## Compilation

-Compile all contracts with Hardhat:
+Compile all Solidity contracts with Hardhat:

 ```bash
 npm run compile
 ```

-Or, in Remix, open the `contracts/` folder and compile each `.sol` file with Solidity v0.8.x.
+You can also verify in Remix by opening the `contracts/` folder and compiling each `.sol` file with Solidity v0.8.x.

 ---